CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It prints `Successfully connected to the database.` and `Unable to insert values in the table`.

-- It prints `Successfully connected to the database.` and `Successfully inserted values in the table.`.
+- It prints `Successfully connected to the database.` and `Successfully inserted the values into the table.`.

 /// type=MS, answer=[4,5]